Come for the plants, stay for the people

 Toronto Nature Stewards (TNS) believes that stewardship is part of the solution.
 Protecting and caring for the land is essential.
 Our vision is a Toronto with healthy biodiverse ecosystems where plants, animals and humans can thrive together.
 Site Map and Schedules.

 Let’s work together to restore and maintain healthy natural areas to improve the quality of life for all Toronto residents.

 Latest from Our Blog

-Joel Rodriguez, Globe and Mail September 10, 2022 Toronto Nature Stewards volunteer to protect ravines https://www.theglobeandmail.com/canada/article-torontos-ravines-are-in-a-critical-state-threatened-by-invasive/ Toronto’s ravine system makes up a significant part of the city’s green infrastructure, as natural parklands and urban forests provide countless environmental, health and recreational benefits.
-However, the city’s ravines are in a critical state, threatened by invasive species, […]
+The Globe and Mail Toronto Nature Stewards volunteer to protect ravines (link to Globe and Mail) pdf copy of article Joel Rodriguez, September 10, 2022 Toronto’s ravine system makes up a significant part of the city’s green infrastructure, as natural parklands and urban forests provide countless environmental, health and recreational benefits.
+However, the city’s ravines […]

 The Toronto Nature Stewards are working hard but still having fun while removing invasive species in our ravine and park sites.
 Each Lead Steward organizes their volunteers and have many different experiences to share with each other.
 The following posts are specific to a site, how to improve the experience and personal reflections.
 Follow the […]

-TNS has 23 sites (more than twice from last year) and 60 trained Lead Stewards but there is much more to do.
-There are 6,600 hectares of public ravine land and we are currently stewarding approximately 74 hectares on 23 sites.
+TNS has over 30 sites in 2023 and around 100 trained Lead Stewards (in 2023) but there is much more to do.
+There are 6,600 hectares of public ravine land and we are stewarding approximately 74 hectares on 23 sites (2022).
 Each hectare needs active regular stewardship to improve biodiversity and ecosystem health.
 Each site […]